PunishDave/Punished_Sounds/README.md

 1. Visit https://www.python.org/downloads/windows/
 2. Select latest Python 3 release
 3. Scroll to the bottom and select Windows installer
-4. Follow the install process (make sure to select 'add python.exe to PATH' when you are on the customise Python screen)

-- Installing PIP

-PIP is a Python package manager, you'll need this to install the additional files for using the script

-1. Open up the command prompt
-2. Run curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
-3. To install PIP run python get-pip.py (note, you'll have to be in the same directory as the file you just curled, to check you are run dir)
-4. Check it's installed run pip help
-5. Open Control Panel
+4. Open Control Panel
-6. Open 'System'
+5. Open 'System'
-7. Select 'Advanced System Settings'
+6. Select 'Advanced System Settings'
-8. Select 'Environment Variables'
+7. Select 'Environment Variables'
+8. Select the system variable for PATH
+9. Select 'Edit'
+10. Select 'New'
+11. Select 'Edit'
+12. Select 'Browse' and navigate to the folder in which Python is installed ~ NOTE! : If you are unsure where it installed, try typing in python after pressing the Windows key and opening the file location (might be a shortcut, so right click the shortcut and find the path that way)
-9. Select 'New'
+13. Select 'New' for a new System Environment Variable
-10. Select 'Browse Directory' and ensure to navigate to where you installed PIP
-11. Input the name as pip if it's not already filled in
+14. Input the name as PYTHONPATH
+15. Press browse and input the path where Python is installed ~ NOTE! : Make sure when inputting the path you do not include the full path, you just need the directory
+16. Test python is installed via typing in the cmd prompt python --version

 - Installing required packages